brynlm/Diffusion-Implementation/README.md

 ## Training
 * Run ```python -m train --config config/mnist.yaml``` in your terminal.
 Refer config/mnist.yaml file as an example of how to customize your own config.
-* Can optionally add ```--use-checkpoint path_to_checkpoint.pt``` to resume a model's training from a checkpoint.
+* Can optionally add ```--checkpoint path_to_checkpoint.pt``` to resume a model's training from a checkpoint.
 The .pt file is expected to hold state dictionaries of a torch model and optimizer, and also potentially a scheduler.

 ## Sample of MNIST Reverse Diffusion (Not fully converged)
 * Note: I converted MNIST images from grayscale to RGB before training, the reason being that a later goal of mine is to experiment with using classifier free guidance from a dataset of RGB texture images, to see if I can transfer the texture "style" to the MNIST images.